 Now that your site has been created and started, you can get ready to log in to the instance and start working with your software.
 Some of these steps will be similar to what you did in Lesson 1, but please follow them closely.

-- Log in to the AWS Management Console, navigate to the EC2 region where you built your site in Cloud Builder (probably N. Virginia), and click Security Groups.
+- Log in to the AWS Management Console, navigate to the EC2 region where you built your site in Cloud Formation (probably N. Virginia), and click Security Groups.

-- Click the name of the security group that Cloud Builder created.
+- Click the name of the security group that Cloud Formation created.
 The name will have the format arcgis-<site name>.

 - In the lower panel, click the Inbound tab and click the Edit button.

-- Click Add Rule, and add a rule of type RDP.
+- If it's not already there, click Add Rule, and add a rule of type RDP.

 - Choose My IP from the Source dropdown list and click Save.
-With some internet service providers your IP address changes frequently so you may need to repeat this procedure if you ever find that remote connections are failing.
+With some internet service providers, your IP address changes frequently so you may need to repeat this procedure if you ever find that remote connections are failing, or allow all IPs with 0.0.0.0.

 - Open Windows Remote Desktop Connection.